idrinth-thalui/core/dialogue/player-race/IdrinthFollowerDialoguePlayerDunmer.md

 - I was in Ald'ruhn shortly after the eruption.
 It was horrible to behold.
 - Want to share a bottle of sujamma at our next stay?
 - I do hope you mainly follow Azura.
+- I am sorry about the recent decline.
+Your people will recover for sure!